Bugs in Quantum Computing Platforms: An Empirical Study: Methodology

 Table~\ref{tab:platform_details_commits_and_components} shows the \totComputingPlatforms{} projects we study.
 For each project, the table shows the components of a hypothetical, complete quantum platform that the project covers.
-We consider a project to cover a particular component if the project repository has at least one source code file that implements a functionality of this component.
+We consider a project to cover a particular component if the project repository has at least one source code file that implements a functionality of this component, which we determine by manually inspecting the code base and reading the source code.
 Code that simply calls into another project to use its implementation of a component is not considered as covering the component.

-Overall, the table shows that our selection of projects covers all main components of quantum computing platforms, and that studying a single project would give only a partial view on particular components or on a single programming language.
+Overall, Table ~\ref{tab:platform_details_commits_and_components} shows that our selection of projects covers all main components of quantum computing platforms, and that studying a single project would give only a partial view on particular components or on a single programming language.